it-at-m/kitafinder-datenservice/README.md

 ### Data import/export

-The batch-module performs its loading process in 3 steps:
+The batch-module performs its loading process in multiple steps:

-1. Load all Kindmappe ids
+1. Delete all previous Kindmappen ids
-2. Load all Kindmappe entities and generate events
+2. Read and store all Kindmappen ids
+3. Read all Kindmappen and store them as Kind
+4. Generate events by comparing the last two states of imported data
-3. Clean up old data
+5. Clean up old data

 The configuration for the kita-planer connection is defined under 'app.kitafinder.*'.